dreamcatcher-tech/network/Inbox/2024-08-27 1723 backchat thread model.md

 If backchat doesn't have a base thread, then it should create a fresh one.

+backchat would store this as its focusid. backchat would keep a stash of all its threads that it was aware of. this would get loaded up into M to choose between.
+M may need direct triggering, rather than recognition.

+use a
 # Example
 Start a new CRM thread.
 Be able to talk to backchat, and signal that you want to connect to the crm.
 Start a new thread on the CRM and then switch focus over to that.